-OnePlus is continuing its bi-annual upgrade cycle for its flagship phones.
+OnePlus continued its bi-annual upgrade cycle for its flagship phones 2019.
 Some years it seems a needless upgrade, others a welcome one.
-For 2019 we have both cases: for the regular 7T the upgrades over the OnePlus 7 were very welcome.
+For the latest generation we have both cases: for the regular 7T the upgrades over the OnePlus 7 were very welcome.
 Enough in fact that it's made its way near the top of our list of the best smartphones around.
 With the 7T Pro, as we're reviewing here, it's a bit of a side-step over the regular 7T.

 So what exactly are the 7T Pro's main differences to the 7T and is the best-of-best choice in a now rather busy line-up?

 - OnePlus 7T Pro vs OnePlus 7T: What's the difference?